bugmaschine/e6-cache/README.md

 * Stores it in a local PostgreSQL database
 * Saves media files in your own S3-compatible bucket

+## Features

+* **Transparent Proxy**: Redirects all requests through e6-cache, then to your chosen instance.
+* **Passive Caching**: Automatically caches every post you view.
+* **Local Storage**: Stores metadata in a local PostgreSQL database and media files in your own S3-compatible bucket.
+* **Customizable**: Easily configurable to work with any e621-compatible instance.
+* **Self-Hosted**: Runs on your own server, giving you full control over your data.
+* **Authentication**: Supports authentication for secure access, even when exposed to the world.

 ## Dev Setup

 ### Start DB and S3 Storage